Neloreck/dreamstate/README.md

 <hr/>

-The simplest and smallest class based storage for react with lifecycle and observers. <br/>
+The simplest and smallest class based storage for react. <br/>
 React API with common observer pattern and nothing more.
 <br/> <br/>
-Library allows you to create shared context stores for your application without long spaghetti-coded providers. <br/>
-Also it simplifies cases when your contexts should reference each outher. <br/>
+Library allows you to create shared context stores for your application without long spaghetti-coded providers and simplifies cases when your contexts should reference each other. <br/>
-It includes common lifecycle and lazy management of store memory allocation.
+It includes react-like lifecycle and lazy management of store memory allocation.

 <hr/>